 Although most people are familiar with the cuisine of neighboring Spain, Portuguese foods and cuisine has gone relatively unnoticed.
-Recently, Portugal, and in particular Lisbon, has become a feature on many traveller’s itineraries and trying the local and tradtional Portuguese foods adds to the discovery and touring experience around the country.
+Recently, Portugal, and in particular Lisbon, has become a feature on many traveler’s itineraries and trying the local and traditional Portuguese foods adds to the discovery and touring experience around the country.
 This has lead to more and more people asking, what should I eat when I go to Portugal?
 The following is just a sample of some of 8 traditional Portuguese foods to try when you visit Portugal.

 Try these delicious Portuguese foods and traditional cuisine

 Pastel de nata

 Portuguese food custard tart or pastel de nata, needs no introduction.
 Over the past few years, these delicious pastries have popped up in cafes and bakeries all over the world: from Berlin to Brisbane and are now a popular Portuguese street food.

 The most original recipe comes from Pastéis de Belém, a pastelaria that dates back to 1837.
 But, even though Pastéis de Belém are the oldest pastelaria, you’ll find these cakes in every single café in Portugal.

 Over the past few years, several new bakeries have launched in Lisbon.
 Some people say that these bakeries are even better than Pastéis de Belém, while others say you can’t beat the original.
 There’s no consensus, and the only way to get an answer is to try them all yourself.

 As well as Pastéis de Belém, three places to include on your ‘grubcrawl’ are Manteigaria, Aloma, and Cristal.
 Let us know what your consensus is.